-So you may well ask what is an eco home or green home?
+So you may well ask, what is an eco-home or green home?
 A green home may take on many forms.
-In short, you want is a home designed, so it makes the most of your climate.
-Yes, you want your home designed to make the most of passive solar heating from the sun in winter.
+In short, what you want is a home designed, so it makes the most of your climate.
+Yes, you want your home designed to make the most passive solar heating from the sun in winter.
 Equally important is natural passive cooling in summer.
-Namely passive solar cooling.
+Namely, passive solar cooling.
 Is there such a thing?
 The answer is yes.

 What is the Passive Solar House Design?

 Passive solar building design involves the choice of building materials — the type of windows.
-Where you put the windows in your home, furthermore, it is how you use those building materials.
+You put the windows in your home; furthermore, it is how you use those building materials.
 A passive solar designed home makes the most of the winter sun to warm your home.
-Likewise, in summer you shade your house from the summer sun.
+Likewise, in summer, you shade your house from the summer sun.
 Also, you have the means to exhaust hot air from your home.

 Thermal mass, like a concrete house slab, helps stabilize your indoor air temperatures.
 What I mean by this is that your indoor air temperatures stay comfortable.
 Rather than your home heating up in summer when the temperature rises.
-Or is freezing in winter.
+Or is it freezing in winter?
 The indoor air temperatures remain around 20 to 25 Celsius.
-All year round.
+All-year-round.
 How do I know this?
 Well, the indoor air temperatures measured in some of the houses I’ve designed have recorded temperatures in this comfort zone.
 And the indoor air temperature measurements stay in these comfort zones for most of the time.

 What materials do you use in a green home?

-The use of different building materials helps control over heating and store heat in a green home.
+The use of different building materials helps control heating and store heat in a green home.
 Building materials may have thermal mass or maybe a lightweight building material.
-Depending on the type of building material you may choose to use it to help store heat from the sun in winter.
+Depending on the type of building material, you may choose to use it to store heat from the sun in winter.
 Or to allow for the quick cooling down of your home in summer.

 The Sunbury eco green home

 The Sunbury green home is a sustainable home designed for a family of five.
-After the family moved into their eco-home, they found they used far less household energy than they usually did.
-Their household energy consumption reduced by two-thirds.
-With the benefits of a comfortable home and saving money in the long run with much lower energy bills.
+After the family moved into their eco-home, they found they used far less household energy than usual.
+Their household energy consumption reduced by two-thirds, with the benefits of a comfortable home and saving money in the long run with much lower energy bills.

 The modular design of the green home is another sustainable house feature.
 Using a modular design reduced waste during construction.
 The size of the cladding panel formed the basis for working out the size of the house.
-Using the cladding panel size as a module reduced the need to cut the wall panel sheets with the use of more whole panels used to construct the green home.
+Using the cladding panel size as a module reduced the need to cut the wall panel sheets using more whole panels used to construct the green home.